bekeystatus/bekeystatus.github.io/README.md

 The status will say that there is a critical problem with the service and to follow the blog below for details and updates.

 Trigger a rebuild of the pages by committing and pushing the _master_ branch.

+# Adding a new entry

+Copy and edit one of the files inside the _posts folder.